Other small business support programs

-Macomb INCubator: focused on defense & homeland security, alternative energy and advanced manufacturing, this incubator provides office space, networking, and business support.
+Macomb-OU INCubator: focused on defense and homeland security, alternative energy and advanced manufacturing, this incubator provides office space, networking, and business support.

 Michigan Life Science and Innovation Center (MLSIC): managed by Ann Arbor SPARK, MLSIC provides wet lab and office space, networking events, and more to life sciences start up and early stage companies.